 In the event the university engages a service provider to perform an activity in connection with one or more covered accounts, the university will take the following steps to ensure the service provider performs its activity with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft.

 - Require, by contract, that service providers have such policies and procedures in place.

 - Require, by contract, that service providers review the university’s Program and report any red flags to the associate vice chancellor for finance or the university employee with primary oversight of the service provider relationship.

 Non-Disclosure of Specific Practices

-For the effectiveness of this Identity Theft Prevention Program, knowledge about specific fed flag identification, detection, mitigation, and prevention practices may need to be limited to the committee who developed this program and to those employees with a need to know them.
-Any documents that may have been produced or are produced in order to develop or implement this program that list or describe such specific practices and the information those documents contain are considered “confidential” and should not be shared with other university employees or the public.
-The associate vice chancellor for finance shall inform the committee and those employees with a need to know the information of those documents or specific practices which should be maintained in a confidential manner.
+For the effectiveness of this Identity Theft Prevention Program, knowledge about specific red flag identification, detection, mitigation, and prevention practices may need to be limited to the committee who developed this Program and to those employees with a need to know them.
+Any documents that may have been produced or are produced to develop or implement this Program that lists or describe such specific practices and the information those documents contain are considered “confidential” and should not be shared with other university employees or the public.
+The associate vice chancellor for finance shall inform the committee and those employees with a need to know the information of those documents or specific practices which should be maintained confidentially.